Cushings Syndrome

 Diagnosis

-Images may be taken to look at the pituitary and adrenal glands and at other internal structures.
-This may be done with:
+Images will look at the pituitary and adrenal glands and at other structures.
+They may be done with:

 • MRI scan